-Interior Design students learn a breadth of knowledge — space planning, architectural design, writing project specifications, furniture, lighting, art, flooring, paint, wall coverings and so much more.
-They must understand people and create spaces that promote wellness and sustainability.
+Interior design students learn a breadth of knowledge — space planning, architectural design, writing project specifications, furniture, lighting, art, flooring, paint, wall coverings and so much more.
+To utilize this knowledge, they understand that people desire spaces to promote wellness, inspiration and sustainability.